-Droves of opera lovers may soon be looking for luxury hotel rooms in London, as the winner of the 2008 Evening Standard Award for Best Musical returns to the West End.
+Droves of opera lovers may soon be looking for Montcalm Hotels London, as the winner of the 2008 Evening Standard Award for Best Musical returns to the West End.

 Following its sell-out run three years ago, Street Scene has returned for 14 performances in the Young Vic theatre.

 Audiences will experience 24 hours in the life of a 1940s New York City tenement on a hot summer’s day.